shuailee10/cloud-removal-combining-DIP-and-embeddings/README.md

 # cloud-removal-combining-DIP-and-embeddings
 This repository provides the scripts and code accompanying the DIP-based study for cloud removal.

-## :clipboard: Key Python Packages for the Environment Setup
+## :package: Key Python Packages for the Environment Setup
 ```bash
 pytorch-lightning==1.2.0
 torch==1.8.1